Horrabridge Primary and Nursery School has an inclusive ethos and we aim to support and meet the needs of all our pupils.

 We liaise with outside agencies where needed and endeavour to do our best for every child.
 Our special needs co-ordinator (SENDCo) is Mrs Hannah Downing but all staff would be happy to discuss any concerns you have at any time so that we can support all our children so they can learn, progress and be happy.
 Mrs Downing works Monday - Thursday and is a dedicated 'out of class' SENDCo, ensuring that any SEND needs are responded to efficiently and in a timely manner.

 Full details of what to do if you are concerned your child has a special educational need, information about the support available and processes relating to this can be found in the HPNS SEND Information Report below.
-You are also welcome to watch the short PowerPoint we have created for you, which gives some key information regarding how we identify and provide for children with SEND.

 Guide for parents: download the Special Educational Needs and Disability Code of Practice from the Department for Education.